PaycheckCalculatorOnline logo

 In Low-Cost, No-Tax States (Texas, Florida)

-$68,000–$71,000 take-home in cities where a 1-bedroom apartment costs $2,500–$4,000/month tells a different story.
-A $100,000 salary in San Francisco or New York City qualifies as moderate-income by local standards.
-The MIT Living Wage Calculator estimates the living wage for a single adult in San Francisco County is approximately $72,000/year gross — very close to what a $100,000 earner in California actually takes home.
+$68,000–$71,000 in take-home in cities where a 1-bedroom apartment starts at $2,500–$4,000/month is a different reality.
+The MIT Living Wage Calculator estimates the living wage for a single adult in San Francisco County at approximately $72,000/year gross — which is remarkably close to what a $100,000 earner in California actually nets after taxes.

 The $100K Illusion